 Next came the Raspberry Pi Zero, which only costs $5 (Usually), but has some serious limitations in both memory, speed, and connectivity.
 It’s a great choice for building small projects, or for fulfilling the Raspberry Pi’s original goal of teaching children to code, but it isn’t quite suitable for building this project.

-Most recently, the Raspberry Pi Model 3 increased the overall speed of the system, and added built-in WiFi and Bluetooth.
+Then, the Raspberry Pi Model 3 increased the overall speed of the system, and added built-in WiFi and Bluetooth.

 But I don’t know Linux

 Yeah… that’s pretty normal.
 Let’s face it, Linux is not an OS you’d put in front of your grandmother or non-technical spouse.
 For people used to Windows or Mac machines, Linux is going to be very unfamiliar.
 You generally don’t get to just right-click on things and pick “Properties” to set stuff up, and when you plug in new hardware, Linux doesn’t automatically download drivers from the internet and set them up for you.
 The desktop environment is getting pretty nice these days, though.

 For those of us that were around for the first wave of home computers in the 80’s, and remember tweaking out the settings in autoexec.bat to get the memory settings just right so that we could play a certain game, this will be like a wave of nostalgia.
 For the younger folks, this may seem very strange and foreign.